-- 1. Go to the Configuration page in Control Center and click the Virtualization Providers tab. - 2.
+- Go to the Configuration page in Control Center and click the Virtualization Providers tab. - 2.
 Click the Add button at the upper side of the table and choose Nutanix Prism Element from the menu.
 A configuration window will appear.

-- 3. Specify the Nutanix Prism Element details: - Name of the Nutanix Prism Element in Control Center. - The IP address of a Controller Virtual Machine (CVM) from the Nutanix Prism Element cluster or the IP address of the Cluster Virtual IP. - Nutanix Prism Element port (default 9440). - 4.
+- Name of the Nutanix Prism Element in Control Center. - The IP address of a Controller Virtual Machine (CVM) from the Nutanix Prism Element cluster or the IP address of the Cluster Virtual IP. - Nutanix Prism Element port (default 9440). - 4.
 Specify the credentials to be used to authenticate with Nutanix Prism Element.